Pediatric Care

 • Symptoms of middle ear infection (see above) that last more than 2-3 days.

-If you see any of these, or if your gut says something feels “off,” trust your instincts—and call your child’s pediatrician for an evaluation.
+If you see any of these, or if your gut says something feels “off,” trust your instincts—and reach out to the Poppins medical team to review your child’s symptoms and determine next steps.

 How Long Do Ear Infections Last in Kids?